 Why are private, individual dental plans becoming more popular?
+And why are people looking for plans via direct insurance?

 Between federal healthcare reform and rising healthcare costs, individuals without employer-sponsored dental plans have been looking for different ways to purchase dental insurance.

 Individual dental insurance is dental coverage that can be purchased on a state or federal marketplace, or on a private exchange.
+People may also look plans via direct insurance which is when customers work directly with insurance companies to enroll in policies without using intermediaries such as brokers.

 You may want to purchase an individual dental insurance plan if your current health insurance plan doesn’t include dental benefits, or if the benefits are too minimal for yours and your family’s needs.